Mercury-Phones-Limited/GoPAST/README.md

 <br>

-For abbreviations and there meanings used throughout this repository please refer to the README at - https://github.com/Ellwould/information_technology_and_telecommunication_abbreviations
+For a list of abbreviations and there meanings used throughout this repository please refer to the README at - https://github.com/Ellwould/information_technology_and_telecommunication_abbreviations